BennettBierman/Dictionary-Learner/README.md

 Flags to use with --func train or --func train_save:

-- --pat_size [int]: patch sized used when augmenting original image for dictionary learning
+- --pat_size [int]: patch size used when augmenting original image for dictionary learning
 - --atoms [int]: number of atoms in the learned dictionary
 - sparse [int]: sparsity of each column in the sparse representation
-- --iter [int]: number of iterations K-SVD will be run
+- --iter [int]: number of iterations K-SVD run
-- --image [str]: name of file in images folder (do not need to include ".png") than can be used for dictionary learning
+- --image [str]: name of file in images folder (do not need to include ".png" or file's path) that can be used for dictionary learning
 - --path [str]: path to any image on computer that can also be used for dictionary learning

 Flags to use with just --func train_save: